Esri/arcgis-webappbuilder-widgets-themes/README.md

 Find a bug or request a new feature?
 Please let us know by submitting an issue.

 ## Contributing
 Anyone and everyone is welcome to contribute.
 Please refer to [guidelines for contributing](https://github.com/esri/contributing).
 Esri contributed widgets and themes in this repository are open sourced.
-Any changes made on them are not supported unless they are rolled into the future releases of Web AppBuilder.
+Any changes made on them are not supported unless these changes are rolled into the future releases of Web AppBuilder.

 ## Licensing
 Copyright 2013 Esri